BookingBug/dev.bookingbug.com/docs/rest-api/event-booking.md

 @startuml;
 actor User;
 participant "List Events" as A;
-participant "Custom Information" as B;
+participant "Customer Information" as B;
 participant "Confirmation" as C;
 participant "Checkout" as D;
 User -> A: GET <company-id>/events;